BabakTaheri1/babaktaheri1.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I am a Research Scientist at<a href=https://www.hitachienergy.com/us/en> Hitachi Energy Research</a>.
+subtitle: Research Scientist at<a href=https://www.hitachienergy.com/us/en> Hitachi Energy Research</a>.

 profile:
   align: right